How to use an Alcohol Stove

 How to light an alcohol stove is in most cases an easy thing to do.
 Put alcohol fuel in, light it up, and wait for it to fully flare-up.
 If you want to see that process in action you can do so with my short YouTube video I made about the Trangia stove.

-Actually lighting your Alcohol stoves I like to do with a magnesium fire rod or stick.
+Lighting your Alcohol stoves I like to do with a regular bic mini, or magnesium fire rod /stick.
 Those launch a shower of sparks into the stove which ignites it.
 Be careful not to knock the stove over when doing this to close.
 Other ways are to use a match, or to use your lighter and a sprig of grass or twig that you dip into the alcohol stove first before lighting it.

-Alcohol stoves that require pre lighting with some alcohol fuel drizzled around it are the only exception.
-I would recommend getting or making an aluminum cup where the alcohol can go into without risking setting the ground on fire.
+Alcohol stoves that require pre-lighting or priming with some alcohol fuel drizzled around them are the only exceptions.
+I would recommend getting or making an aluminum dish for priming where the alcohol can go without risking setting the ground on fire.
 An example that also gets used for these types of stoves is to use kevlar or fiberglass rope around the alcohol stove to prime it.
-I myself am not a huge fan of these types of alcohol stoves since they are a little fussier to light upon some occasions.
-And after a long hiking day this maybe not something that I’m into.
+I am not a huge fan of these types of alcohol stoves since they are a little fussier to light up on some occasions.
+And after a long hiking day, this may not be something that I’m into.

 Turning alcohol into gas and consistent burning